 Lee didn't want to see a mental health professional.
 She wasn't sure that the disorder existed.
 And she certainly didn't want to be in my office at that moment waiting for a diagnosis.
-Hadn't all of her neighbors told her that attention deficit disorder (ADD ADHD) isn't real — especially in adults?
+Hadn't all of her neighbors told her that attention deficit hyperactivity disorder (ADHD) isn't real — especially in adults?

 Only crazy people see psychologists or psychiatrists.
 All she needed was a little more self-control, and she'd be fine.
 This sounded great, except for the fact that Lee had been trying this approach for more than 30 years without success.
 She knew in her heart that something was wrong.